Buendia to Aston Villa, Arsenal - Latest transfer news

 It’s too early for that, but it does seem like Buendia would have a big impact at Villa and there would be less pressure on him to perform compared to being at Arsenal.

-A report from Goal says that Villa are leading the way for Buendia and have put in a ‘very good offer’ as subsequent reports state that an initial bid of $42 million has been accepted by Norwich, as the deal could rise to $56 million with add ons.
+It is believed an initial transfer fee of $42 million has been accepted by Norwich, as the deal could rise to $56 million with add ons.

 Dean Smith and Villa have done well when recruiting from the Championship, as the purchases of Matty Cash and Ollie Watkins last season proved, but this is a lot of money for Buendia.